 Choosing the right milk

-These kinds of milk are run through multiple filters which removes much of the sugar and concentrates the protein and calcium content.
+These kinds of milk are run through multiple filters which remove much of the sugar while at the same time concentrating the protein and calcium content.

 I recommend the brands Fairlife or Organic Valley.
 Both of these kinds of milk are widely available and have half of the carbohydrate content compared to regular milk.